mevorah/The2018SeattleLoftsAlbumsofTheYearList/README.md

 This is a project aimed at filling my musical blindspots, favoring albums I haven't heard before.
 With that said, there are certainly albums on this list that I've listened to countless (n) times.
 Anyway...

+## 3/17 Dusk At Cubist Castle - The Olivia Tremor Control
+* 1st Listen: Pretty.. very? good

+A lot going on on this album.
+I need another listen, or five.

 ## 3/16 Richard D. James Album - Aphex Twin
 * 4th or 5th Listen: Pretty good